ewolff/microservices-primer/manuscript/chapter2.md

   writing are rather equal.
 Classical data warehouses also employ replication for analyzing large amounts of data.

-* When Microservices possess an HTML-UI, they can easily use links to other Microservices.
+* When Microservices possess an HTML UI, they can easily use links to other Microservices.
 Besides, it is possible that a Microservice integrates the HTML code of other Microservices in its own web page.

-* Finally, the Microservices can communicate with each other by protocols like REST or Messaging via the network.
+* Finally, the Microservices can communicate with each other by protocols like REST or messaging via the network.

-In a Microservice system it has to be defined which communication variants are used to ensure that the Microservices can in fact be reached with these technologies.
+In a Microservice-based system it has to be defined which communication variants are used to ensure that the Microservices can in fact be reached with these technologies.

 ##2.1 Size {#section2-1}

 The term "Microservice" focuses on the size of Microservices.
-This makes sense for distinguishing Microservices from other definition of "services".
+This makes sense for distinguishing Microservices from other definitions of "services".
 Nevertheless, it is not so easy to indicate the concrete size of Microservices.